virt-lightning/virt-lightning/README.md

 ### Example: working with snapshots

 User can create a snapshot of VM to restore it later.
-Default configuration of `virt-lightning` supports snapshots both for running and powered off VMs. `qcow2` disk format used allows diskspace-wise incremental snapshotting, keeping only updated storage blocks. `virsh` tool supports it by CLI, `virt-manager` provides a neat GUI supporting the most of the features
+Default configuration of `virt-lightning` supports snapshots both for running and powering off VMs. `qcow2` disk format used allows diskspace-wise incremental snapshotting, keeping only updated storage blocks. `virsh` tool supports it by CLI, `virt-manager` provides a neat GUI supporting most of the features
 ```shell
 # create first snapshot of running machine